firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Thu May 28 22:05:28 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 02:10:05 UTC 2015.

 The ipset `voipbl` has **10303** entries, **10775** unique IPs.